zeel-codder/Recursion-Hub/README.md

             Name: 'Your Ans'
             ```
 2. Your Code
     Write code in this md formate.
-Try to add problem explanation in command in your code.
+Try to add problem explanation in comment in your code.
 See demo code.
     <br>
     <img src="/static/code.png">